-The Dallas Cowboys had control late — despite having zero answers for Calvin Johnson, who turned in one of the all-time best receiver games — but were forced to give the ball back to the Lions after kicking a field goal to make it a one-possession game with over one minute remaining.
+The Dallas Cowboys had control late — despite having zero answers for Calvin Johnson, who turned in one of the all-time best receiver games — but punted the ball back to the Lions, who had just over one minute remaining.

-Stafford calmly led the team down the field, with a pair of gorgeous throws to Kris Dunham and Johnson to get the ball at the Cowboys' 1-yard line.
-With no timeouts left, Stafford ran toward the line making the "spike it!" motion to his teammates as the clock ran under 20 seconds left.
+Stafford took a quick sack but calmly led the team down the field, with a pair of gorgeous throws to Kris Dunham and Johnson to get the ball at the Cowboys' 1-yard line.
+With no timeouts left, Stafford ran towards the line making the "spike it!" motion to his teammates as the clock ran under 20 seconds left.

 But somewhere along the way, Stafford pulled a fast one.
 Whether he audibled something to center Dominic Raiola, gave him a special butt pat or some other secret teammate-to-teammate transmission, we don't know.
-But Stafford took the ball on a quick snap and instead of spiking it, he dove over the top of the pile and the shell-shocked Cowboys defense was unable to stop him.
+But Stafford took the ball on a quick snap and instead of spiking it, he dove over the top of the pile, with the shell-shocked Cowboys defense unable to stop him.